 9. 4G Uses More Data Than 3G

-For some reasons, most of the Internet users feel that 4G consumes more Internet and it gets exhausted quickly.
+For some reason, most Internet users feel that 4G consumes more Internet and it gets exhausted quickly.

 You need to read this | 10 Data Saving Tips